Tramposo1312/poker-checker/README.md

 # Poker Checker Plugin for SA:MP

-This plugin provides comprehensive functions to evaluate and compare poker hands in SA:MP scripts.
+This plugin provides comprehensive functions to evaluate and compare poker hands in SAMP scripts.

 ## Features